Last Updated: 31 July 2023

 To make a claim, you will need to apply for Universal Credit online.

-If you do not have access to the internet, you can visit your local job centre or South Lakeland House to obtain assistance in making your claim.
+If you do not have access to the internet, you can get help making your claim from:

 To make a claim you will need the following information: